Call for Proposals: Faculty Book Manuscript Workshops, Spring 2023

 - A current curriculum vitae.

-- Proposals must be submitted by 5:00 PM on Friday, October 1, 2021 via email attachment to email@example.com.
+- Proposals must be submitted by 5:00 PM on Tuesday, November 1, 2022 via email attachment (Word and PDF) to firstname.lastname@example.org.
 Please include the phrase “Book MS Workshop Proposal” in the subject line.
-Please minimize the number of attachments; a single document for the proposal and a second for the CV is acceptable.
+Please combine items 1-4 above in a single document.

-- Applicants will be notified whether or not their applications have been successful approximately six weeks from the submission deadline.
+- Applicants will be notified whether or not their applications have been successful three to six weeks from the submission deadline.